rybaier/evac-assistance-app/README.md

 - March 7th
     - Submit Proposal For Approval
     - Have wireframes, and basic readme complete for proposal
+    - work on React native course
+- March 8th
      - build initial framework for front end
         - create all screens and boilerplates
         - create all reusable components boilerplate

+    - decide technology for backend

+    - finish React Native tutorial
+- March 9th
+    - complete timeline and pseudocode
     - create navbar using one of the 3 navigations( Drawer Naviagator may be best option)
         - connect navbar to all screens
-    - decide technology for backend
-    - complete timeline and pseudocode
-- March 8th
-- March 9th
 - March 10th
 - March 11th
+    - Reach MVP
 - March 12th
 - March 13th
 - March 14th